-F. Program Activity - Develop Linkages with other Conservation Organizations
+E. Program Activity - Develop Linkages with other Conservation Organizations

-During this past year, the Department's has continued partnerships with other groups/organizations to further our water conservation program efforts.
+During this past year, the Department has continued partnerships with other groups/organizations to further our water conservation program efforts.
 These include:

-- Maintaining our membership in USEPA's 'WaterSense Partner' program and updating our rules to require the use of 'Water Sense' labeled plumbing fixtures as our standard for water efficient plumbing fixtures. - Working with regional organizations such as the Chicago Metropolitan Agency for Planning, the Northwest Water Planning Alliance, the Northeastern Illinois Regional Water Supply Planning Group, and the Center for Neighborhood Technology, and the Metropolitan Planning Council to further our outreach to communities in the areas of water supply planning, drought management, water loss control and sustainable water resource management. - Working with the Illinois Environmental Protection Agency (IEPA) to better integrate our water conservation program with their administration of the Clean Water Initiative Fund, a \$1 billion low interest loan fund that significantly expands Illinois' State Revolving Fund.
-These funds are available to help Illinois communities improve their water and wastewater infrastructure, and will be particularly useful for Lake Michigan communities that need to upgrade their water infrastructure in response to our new non-revenue water thresholds.
+- Maintaining our membership in USEPA's 'WaterSense Partner' program and updating our rules to require the use of 'Water Sense' labeled plumbing fixtures as our standard for water efficient plumbing fixtures. - Working with regional organizations such as the Chicago Metropolitan Agency for Planning, the Northwest Water Planning Alliance, the Northeastern Illinois Regional Water Supply Planning Group, the Center for Neighborhood Technology, and the Metropolitan Planning Council to further our outreach to communities in the areas of water supply planning, drought management, water loss control and sustainable water resource management. - Participating in a technical advisory committee for the development of the Chicago Metropolitan Agency for Planning's "On to 2050" initiative. - Working with the Illinois Environmental Protection Agency (IEPA) to better integrate our water conservation program within their administration of the Clean Water Initiative Fund, a \$1 billion low interest loan fund that significantly expands Illinois' State Revolving Fund.
+These funds are available to help Illinois communities improve their water and wastewater infrastructure and are particularly useful for Lake Michigan communities that need to upgrade their water infrastructure in response to the State of Illinois' new nonrevenue water thresholds. - Forwarding notifications of upcoming water conservation classes presented by the Illinois Chapter of the American Water Works Association to our Lake Michigan Water Allocation Permittees.

-G. Program Activity - Water Use and Water Loss Monitoring
+F. Program Activity - Water Use and Water Loss Monitoring

-Water loss information was again collected in 2016; this is the second year using the revised LMO-2 form which utilizes the AWWA Water Loss Audit methodology.
-The average percent non-revenue water/unaccounted for flow has decreased from 15.5% in Water Year 2015 to 14.5% in Water Year 2016, with an approximate reduction of 15% in the number of permittees out of compliance with the Department's current non-revenue standard of 12%.
-Permittees not meeting this standard are required to submit Water System Improvement Plans that they feel will reduce their non-revenue water to below the Department's regulatory standard.
+Water loss information was collected in 2017 using the revised LMO-2 form which utilizes the AWWA Water Loss Audit methodology, initiated 3 years ago.
+The average percent non-revenue water/unaccounted for flow has decreased from 14.5% in Water Year 2016 to 13.6% in Water Year 2017.
+Permittees not meeting the 12% water loss standard are required to submit Water System Improvement Plans that will sufficiently reduce their non-revenue water to below the Department's regulatory standard.

-H. Program Activity - Control of Direct Diversion into Chicago Waterway System
+G. Program Activity - Control of Direct Diversion into Chicago Waterway System

-The total amount of Lake Michigan water diverted into the Chicago Waterway System for discretionary diversion and navigation makeup flow was 159.52 cubic feet per second (cfs) in Water Year 2016.
-At the end of the 2016 Water Year, the five-year running average of these two components of direct diversion stands at 260.12 cfs or 44.88 cfs below the combined allocation (305 cfs) for these two components of direct diversion.
+The total amount of Lake Michigan water diverted into the Chicago Waterway System for discretionary diversion and navigation makeup flow was 176.49 cubic feet per second (cfs) in Water Year 2017.
+At the end of the 2017 Water Year, the five-year running average of these two components of direct diversion stands at 240.76 cfs or 64.24 cfs below the combined allocation (305 cfs) for these two components of direct diversion.
 The Metropolitan Water Reclamation District of Greater Chicago holds the Lake Michigan water allocation for both discretionary diversion and navigation makeup.

 The other primary use of Lake Michigan water diverted directly into the Chicago Waterway System is to operate the navigation locks at the mouth of the Chicago River and on the Calumet River.
-Both of these lock facilities are operated and maintained by the U.S. Army Corps of Engineers.
-Illinois does not have any control over the amount of water diverted for lockage or for leakage through these structures, although this water is included in the accounting for Illinois' diversion under the U.S. Supreme Court Decree.
+Both lock facilities are operated and maintained by the U.S. Army Corps of Engineers.
+Illinois does not have any control over the amount of water diverted for lockage or for leakage through these structures, even though this water is included in the accounting for Illinois' diversion under the U.S. Supreme Court Decree.
 Lake Michigan water levels have a significant impact on the amount of water diverted for the operation of the navigation locks.
+Higher Lake Michigan water levels yield greater amounts of Lake Michigan water diverted directly into the Chicago Waterway System via the navigation locks.

-I. Project Activity - Status of Water Demand Forecasts and Water Use
+H. Project Activity - Status of Water Demand Forecasts and Water Use